-The Board of Director's anticipates the company's business to continue to be very satisfactory going forward.
+Despite the increase in interest rates and higher household costs, the Board of Directors anticipates the company's business to continue to be satisfactory going forward.
 Sparebanken Sør Boligkreditt AS is well-positioned to further acquire loans from Sparebanken Sør, and issue covered bonds towards investors in Norway and abroad.